Panzer Grenadier series: The Kokoda Campaign

 The Kokoda Campaign covers the battles in New Guinea for control of Port Moresby with Australians and Japanese battling it out.
 Adds 30 scenarios and 2 maps and is the replacement for the Kokoda Trail supplement.

 Invasion 1944

 Invasion 1944 American troops fight German troops in the days following the landings in Normandy.

 Korean War: Counter-Attack

 Counter-Attack picks up where Pusan Perimeter leaves off, pitting American Army, American Marines, British, South Korean (ROK) troops against the North Korean (NKPA) troops in the August–October 1950 actions before the Chinese enter the war.
 There are 6 maps and 65 scenarios.

 Fire in the Steppe

-Fire in the Steppe is set in 1941 and features 60 scenarios with Soviet, German and Romanian troops battling for the Ukraine with 8 maps.
+Fire in the Steppe is set in 1941 and features 60 scenarios with Soviet, German, and Romanian troops battling for Ukraine with 8 maps.

 Road to Dunkirk

 Road to Dunkirk British Expeditionary Force against the Germans in the spring and early summer of 1940.
 There are 47 scenarios and 8 maps.